Frequently Asked Questions (FAQs)

 Q: What forms of payment do you accept?

-A: I accept checks, credit cards, cash, PayPal, and Chase QuickPay.
+A: We accept cash, checks, credit cards, HSA/FSA cards, PayPal, and Chase QuickPay.

 Q: How far will you travel?